ValeriiZhyla/anki-cards-ai-generator/README.md

 However, these tools do not allow prompt customization or image creation.

 ## Purpose of this tool
 Automate the creation of the Anki cards for learning words or phrases in different languages.
+This tool is a card generator, [Anki](https://apps.ankiweb.net/) can be used for learning process.

 Workflow:
 1. Create list of words or phrases with some context